Data protection declaration

-Zschimmer & Schwarz is committed to the conscientious protection and security of personal data.
-Below, we would like to inform you about how we process personal data when you use this website.
-Personal data includes all information that relates to you personally, such as your name, address, e-mail addresses and user behaviour.
+Zschimmer & Schwarz is committed to the conscientious protection and security of your personal data.
+Below, we would like to inform you about the processing of personal data when using our website.
+Personal data are all information that can be related to you personally, e.g. name, address, e-mail addresses, user behaviour.

-The data controller pursuant to Art.
+The responsible controller according to Art.
 4 para.
 7 EU General Data Protection Regulation (GDPR) is:

 56112 Lahnstein | DE